humenda/CRAFT/README.md

 [Wikipedia article](https://en.wikipedia.org/wiki/Word2vec).

 This program is not finished yet.
-At the moment, it can import Wikipedia articles and Gutenberg books, more corpora are planned.
+At the moment, it can import Wikipedia articles, Gutenberg books and articles from Europeana.
+More corpora are planned.
 They have to be free, of course.

 A second part will take care of parsing the natural language model and do the